MileHacker Logo

 • Opportunity to spot Oceanic White Tip Sharks and Hammerheads.

-• Beautiful wall dives with diverse coral.
+• Beautiful wall dives with a variety of coral.

 • Accessible via day boat trips or liveaboards.